Respiratory Syncytial Virus (RSV)

 - Fever over 100.4 degrees in an infant under 3-months-old, over 101 degrees in an infant between 3-6 months-old, and more than 103 degrees in an infant over 6-months-old.

 The child’s condition can worsen VERY quickly.
 If there is more than one child in the home, RSV can spread rapidly throughout the home.
 This is one of the major reasons why RSV is such a great concern to multiple birth families.
 In all likelihood if you have one baby with RSV that means that each of your other babies have most likely been exposed to it as well and could quite possibly have it also.
-RSV season lasts from October through March.
+RSV season typically lasts from October through March but it can start earlier and continue beyond March.
 It is very, very easy to contract RSV.
 It is spread by physical contact (such as shaking hands with an infected person) or by air droplets (caused by an infected person sneezing or coughing).
 RSV can also live for up to 6 hours on surfaces, such as doorknobs, telephones, tap handles, counters or used tissues and burp cloths.
 RSV infections are very common in areas where people are crowded together (either in living together or even taking mass transportation) and in creches.
 In homes where there are multiple children, RSV can spread very rapidly from child to child.
 Older brothers and sisters may bring the virus home from school or friends’ homes.

 https://www.efcni.org/wp-content/uploads/2021/04/2021_RSV_Positionpapier.pdf